IbrahimYunuslu/BattleShip/README.md

  ### How to play

- The rules are simple every player has one chance to shoot even he/she will hit.
+-The rules are simple every player has one chance to shoot even he/she will hit.

- First player shoots by clicking after he should click one time again for hiding his/her screen.
+-First player shoots by clicking after he should click one time again for hiding his/her screen.

- Now time for the second one, player should click one time for getting his screen and shot after again one click for hiding.
+-Now time for the second one, player should click one time for getting his screen and shot after again one click for hiding.

+## Some instructions

+-When you hit there will appear animation with burning ship -In case of crashing there will appear smoking ship -Otherwise nothing will appear

 ## UML Diagrams

-The following diagrams are presented for each version:

 -  activity diagrams
 -  usecase diagrams
 -  sequence diagrams
 -  state diagrams
 -  class diagrams

-##